 Then open a web browser and navigate to a simple address such as bbc.co.uk.
 You will be redirected to the page as below.
 Here you need to enter your credentials:

-Students: You use your Remote Access SSO credentials, which you configured at http://register.ox.ac.uk after logging in to your normal SSO account.
+Students: You use your Remote Access SSO (RASSO) credentials, which you configured at http://register.ox.ac.uk after logging in to your normal SSO account.
 For more information about username types click here.

 Staff: You use your BNC credentials, usually of the format first initial and surname e.g. jbloggs

 Conference Guests: You will have been provided with an IT pack on arrival containing these credentials.